Feed Your Community, Feed Your Soul

-We will be selling CSCA favorites including cinnamon rolls, decorated cookies, French Macarons, stocking stuffers, and so much more!
+We sold CSCA favorites including cinnamon rolls, decorated cookies, French Macarons, stocking stuffers, and so much more!

-We will also be selling raffle tickets to win exceptional prizes from cooking classes to signed cookbooks from local chefs.
-Last year, we raised over $7,000 to donate to our neighbors in need.
-Help us give even more this year!
+We also sold raffle tickets to win exceptional prizes from cooking classes to signed cookbooks from local chefs.
+In 2017, we raised $7,200 to donate to our neighbors in need and we were thrilled to give back even more in 2018!